CasAndreu/rlda/README.rst

    :alt: alternate text
    :align: center

-Save the classifications made by each lda model.
+Save the classifications (topic with the highest probability) made by each lda model.
 Run this function to create a directory named "classifications" that will have as many "csv" files as topic-models you run.
-The "csv" files will have 2 variables: "top_topic", the topic of each document, "text", the text of the document
+The "csv" files will have 2 variables: "top_topic" (the topic of each document), and "text" (the text of the document).

 >>> robust_model.save_models_classificiations()